judsonlmoore/judsonlmoore.com/_posts/product-management/2020-01-15-how-to-migrate-wordpress-to-jekyll.md

 So let's check-in again at how we are progressing in our optimizations.
 Now that Cloudinary is running, the page size is similar to what I had on Wordpress but reduced by 1/6 of what I had on Jekyll before I added Cloudinary.
 As for the page load speed, I am lightning fast coming in at .426 ms! **This is 18x faster than on Wordpress!**

-{% cloudinary /assets/images/2020/01/judsonlmoore-blog-with-jekyll-optimized.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll after optimizations" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll after optimizations" %}
+{% cloudinary post-image /assets/images/2020/01/judsonlmoore-blog-with-jekyll-optimized.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll after optimizations" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll after optimizations" %}

 ## HTTP Security Headers